 In moderation, many of these habits can be satisfied without serious consequences.
 In excess, they can end relationships, damage finances, alter brain chemistries, and injure bodies.
 And if you're experiencing other issues such as trauma, depression, anxiety, or pain, you may be especially vulnerable to developing destructive behaviors.
-If you've tried in the past to quit tobacco but were unsuccessful, know that there are newer, gentler approaches to becoming tobacco-free with impressive rates of success.
+If you've tried in the past to reduce or quit but were unsuccessful, know that there are newer, gentler methods to help achieve your health goals.

 Sex & Love

 How might you know if you're in need of specialized professional help?